 - Sexual Abuse in Youth Organizations

 - Rape and Sexual Assault

-It’s important for parents, coaches, and teachers to learn to spot sexual and emotional abuse.
+It’s important for parents, coaches, and teachers, our California child sexual abuse lawyer says, to learn to spot sexual and emotional abuse.
 They must understand the importance of reporting it and the proper reporting procedure.

 How Can I Sue a Public School in California?